 - A splint disables the affected finger for a few weeks and also helps in resolving trigger finger conditions when the symptoms are mild.
 Night splints can also help!

 - You can go for ice therapy that can decrease inflammation and pain.
 Do it for 5-10 minutes every few hours.

 - The other trigger finger treatment without surgery is the non-steroidal anti-inflammatory drugs that cure the inflammation, causing trigger finger to occur.

-Surgeries are not considered as a safe treatment for curing the condition.
+Surgeries are not considered a safe treatment for curing the condition.
 The expenses, pain, and sufferings, troubles associated with surgical procedures make it an undesirable choice among patients.
-Nobody wants the trouble of such procedures and that is why more and more people are heading towards natural treatment for trigger finger that not only saves their time and money but also provides an escape from the pain and risks.
+Nobody wants the trouble of such procedures and that is why more and more people are heading towards natural treatment for a trigger finger that not only saves their time and money but also provides an escape from the pain and risks.

-Trigger Finger Wand is a new non-surgical treatment for trigger finger introduced to provide a safe and painless cure to the symptoms associated with trigger finger condition.
+Trigger Finger Wand is a new non-surgical treatment for trigger a finger introduced to provide a safe and painless cure to the symptoms associated with trigger finger condition.
 It is very easy to use and effectively reduces pain, discomfort, catching, and locking of the trigger finger.
-This new trigger finger treatment without surgery can be used at home and has no significant side-effects.
+This new trigger finger treatment without surgery can be used at home and has no significant side effects.
 You can buy the wand at an affordable price and even reuse it for multiple fingers again and again for years.

 Try this natural treatment for a trigger fingerto get an inexpensive alternative to surgery at your home!